This is a complete guide to lunges vs. squats.

 As with any other intense workout, you must prepare the musculature and the joints for intense work ahead.

-Let’s have a look at the actionable steps you can take to complete an effective (yet safe) sprint workout.
+Let’s look at the actionable steps that you can take to complete an effective yet safe sprint workout.

-Start off the workout with light dynamic movements.
+Start the workout with light dynamic movements.
 These movements include: